End-September 2020 figures

 OVERVIEW

-Over the past 20 years, Montenegro has provided shelter to displaced persons from Bosnia and Herzegovina and Croatia, as well as to internally displaced persons (IDPs) from Kosovo.
-While some of the displaced persons and IDPs have already integrated locally, most of them are still in need of durable housing solutions due to their extreme socio-economic vulnerability.
+Ever since the end of the conflicts on the territory of former Yugoslavia in the 1990’s, Montenegro has provided shelter to displaced persons from Bosnia and Herzegovina and Croatia, as well as to internally displaced persons (IDPs) from Kosovo.
+While some of the displaced persons and IDPs have integrated locally, many of them are still in need of durable housing solutions due to their extreme socio-economic vulnerability.

-The Montenegrin Government has over the years constructed some 1 300 housing units with the support of international donors; however, this has not been enough to cover the needs.
-In 2011, the Government of Montenegro adopted the National Strategy for Durable Solutions for Displaced and Internally Displaced Persons, with special emphasis on the Konik area.
+The Montenegrin Government has over the years constructed some 1 500 housing units with the support of international donors; however, this was not enough to cover the needs.
+In 2011, Montenegro adopted the National Strategy for Durable Solutions for Displaced and Internally Displaced Persons, with special emphasis on the Konik area.
 The Strategy has created a framework for the permanent and sustainable resolution of displacement issues in Montenegro.

 SUB-PROJECTS IN MONTENEGRO